 No. Press registration is a courtesy and your Comic-Con press badge is non-transferable.
 You may not transfer or sell your Comic-Con press badge.

 I need to update my title and/or my company information in my Member ID account.
 How do I update this information?

-Please review page 2 of the “Comic-Con International 2016 Press Guidelines” PDF.
-You will need to submit verification materials for review before your title and/or company information can be updated.
+Please download and review the “Comic-Con 2017 Press Guidelines” PDF.
+You will need to submit an application and verification materials for review before your title and/or company information can be updated.

 Will onsite registration be available?

 There will be NO onsite registration for press.

 I would like to attend a certain panel at the convention, where do I enter?